telerik/blazor-docs/components/gauge-radial/pointers.md

 ## Notes

 * The pointer caps are rendered as per the order they are declared in the markup (for example the last pointer cap will be rendered on top of the others regardless of its pointer value).
-Therefore, you should consider that when operationg with the pointer cap parameters in order for their values to be visible (for example if the first pointer cap has the same size as the last pointer cap, it will not be visible.)
+Therefore, you should consider that when operating with the pointer cap parameters in order for their values to be visible (for example if the first pointer cap has the same size as the last pointer cap, it will not be visible.)

->caption Change the size colors of the pointer caps.
+>caption Change the sizes and colors of the pointer caps.
 The result from the code snippet below.

 ![Pointer cap size](images/pointer-cap-size-and-color.png)